Purpose of the Award

 - Leadership in the Field (leadership in ASIS&T and other organizations within the information field, broadly defined)

-- Education and Mentoring (excellence in teaching; contributions to pedagogy, including innovative educational methods and tools; mentoring of doctoral students, postdocs, and junior faculty)
+- Education and Mentoring (excellence in teaching; contributions to pedagogy, including innovative educational methods and tools; mentoring of undergraduate, masters, & doctoral students, postdocs, and junior faculty)

 - Sustained Involvement in the Field (involvement in ASIS&T over the nominee’s career; broader involvement in the information field, broadly defined)